vdevos/fusic/README.md

 Each of the following sub-headers describes a view and it's corresponding features.
 These are features for users that have a account and are logged in.
 Feautures for users without a account have yet to be specified.

-## 1. Explore
+## 1. Explore - `/explore/`

-The purpose of this view is discovering new music.
+The purpose of this view is discovering new music:

-__Timeline__ Twitter style with song entries from:
+__Timeline__ Twitter style - list of song entries derived from:
-- A new song in a users following playlists
+- New songs in playlists that are being followed
-- A loved song from a friend
+- Loved song from friends

-__Trending__ Small list (daily, weekly, monthly etc.) with:
+__Trending__ Twitter style - small list of song entries (daily, weekly, monthly etc.) with:
 - Most loved songs
 - Most played songs
+- Most added songs

-## 2. Playlists overview
+## 2. Playlists overview - `/playlists/overview/`

-This view shows a overview of playlists that a user __owns__ and __follows__.
+This view shows an overview of playlists that a user __owns__ and __follows__.
 This view displays the following information for each playlist.

 __Owned__
 - __Info__ title, creation date, tags, description and (optional) image